Alaska Volunteer Trip

 Volunteer in Alaska!

-Volunteer in Alaska and experience the allure of this big land known for its vast forests, spectacular glaciers, and exciting wildlife sightings.
+Experience the allure of this big land known for its vast forests, spectacular glaciers, and exciting wildlife sightings.
+Welcome to Alaska – it’s big!

 BOOK NOW

-We begin our project work in Juneau, headquarters for the Juneau Ranger District of Tongass National Forest, the nation’s largest national forest and home of the spectacular Mendenhall Glacier Recreation Area.
-There we will participate in volunteer projects under the direction of the U.S. Forest Service.
+We start in Juneau, headquarters for the Juneau Ranger District of Tongass National Forest, the nation’s largest national forest where we volunteer under the direction of the U.S. Forest Service.

-Welcome to Alaska – it’s big!
-Mendenhall Glacier is one of the top three visitor destinations in Alaska and is much loved.
+Mendenhall Glacier Recreation Area is one of the top three visitor destinations in Alaska and is much loved.
 Use and weather take their toll on these trails.
 Our volunteer projects will involve restoration of trail tread and alignment, erosion control, and vegetation management.

 Our second project site is in the Klondike Gold Rush National Historical Park near Skagway, Alaska.
-With approximately 8,000 inhabitants during the Gold Rush in the late 1800’s, the Dyea town site was once a bustling city.
-But after the White Pass and Yukon Railroad was constructed from Skagway through White Pass, Skagway became the community that endured and Dyea was largely abandoned.
+During the Gold Rush in the late 1800’s, the Dyea town site was once a bustling city.
+But after the railroad was constructed from Skagway through White Pass, Dyea was largely abandoned while Skagway endured.
 Today Dyea still piques the curiosity and imagination of visitors who seek out this remote location while the Chilkoot trail draws hikers who want to see the route experienced by the early gold miners.

 No prior trail maintenance experience is required, and training is provided.
-Project tasks will vary during the 8 days of trail work.
-You should be able to hike with a day pack, move soil or rock with a shovel, pull unwanted vegetation, or carry stones or lumber.
+Project tasks will vary during the 7 days of trail work.
+You should be able to hike up and down hill with a day pack and tools, move soil or rock with a shovel, pull unwanted vegetation, or carry stones or lumber.
 Because all projects are in locations with the potential for bear encounters (primarily black bears), your safety training will address working in bear country.
 As always, your safety is our priority.

 Day 1: Meet in Juneau Alaska for orientation and enjoy a welcome dinner.

-Our volunteer trip begins today at 5:00 p.m. when we meet and greet on the beautiful University of Alaska Southeast Campus, where the volunteers will be lodged for the five nights we are in Juneau.
-In the evening we will share an informal welcome dinner as we transition into Alaska, the land of the midnight sun.
+Our volunteer trip begins today at 5:00 p.m. when we meet on the beautiful University of Alaska Southeast Campus with views of the Mendenhall Glacier, where we will be lodged for the five nights we are in Juneau.
+In the evening, we will share an informal welcome dinner as we transition into Alaska, the land of the midnight sun.
 Dinner and lodging included.

 Days 2 – 5: Volunteer projects in the area in surrounding the Mendenhall Glacier Recreation Area and nearby sites.

-Following breakfast, we will meet our U.S. Forest Service partners, conduct a safety session, and start our first volunteer project day.
-The project may include trail naturalization, including deconstructing a boardwalk, and other typical trail maintenance activities such as clearing and brushing.
-During this time, we will also visit the Mendenhall Glacier Visitor Center for an overview (emphasis on “View!”) of the Mendenhall Glacier.
+Following breakfast, we will meet our U.S. Forest Service partners, conduct a safety session, and start our volunteer projects.
+The projects may include trail naturalization, including deconstructing a boardwalk, and other typical trail maintenance activities such as clearing and brushing.
+During this time, we will also visit the Mendenhall Glacier Visitor Center for an overview of Mendenhall Glacier and the roaring Nugget Falls.
 Breakfast, box lunch, dinner and lodging included.

 Day 6: Ferry through the Inside Passage to Skagway; check in at Chilkoot Trail Outpost.